 🌡️Storing

-You can make this appetizer ahead of time, then warm them in the microwave for 20-30 seconds before serving.
-They can be stored in the fridge, in a airtight container, for 2 days after they are made.
+You can make these delicious baked brie bites in advance, then warm them in the microwave for 20-30 seconds before serving.
+They can be stored in the fridge, in an airtight container, for 2 days after they are made.

-These Turkey Brie Crostini are the ideal holiday party appies!
-So, if you are looking for easy brie recipes or easy Christmas appetizers, give this one a try!
+These Turkey Brie bites are the perfect appetizer for the holidays, but are also great if you're watching the big game!
+So, if you are looking for quick appetizers, easy brie recipes, or easy Christmas appetizers, give this one a try!

 Ingredients